 Based on this type we will have one of the two following dialogs.

-Either you save your template locally with the standard Save or Save as functionality of Word or you use the Save template-option of the DocumentsCorePack client in order to publish the template to Dynamics 365.
+Step 7: Save the template.
+The last and final step is to save your template.
+Before you can use or test your template, you have to save it.
+You can either save your template locally with the standard Save or Save as functionality of Word, or you use the Save template option of DocumentsCorePack in order to publish the template to Dynamics 365.

 Step 8: Test your template [optional].
 As you make changes to your template, you may want to test them quickly.